Senate panel endorses $39 million public schools increase, setting up showdown with House

 BESE on Monday may opt to stick by the same funding levels that it approved in March, which totals $3.85 billion for the 2019-20 school year.

-"At this point the issue is still pretty cloudy to us," Jones said.

-State Superintendent of Education John White told the panel that BESE's request was made before the all-important Revenue Estimating Conference settled on how much the state has to spend starting July 1.
+State Superintendent of Education John White told the panel BESE's request was made before the all-important Revenue Estimating Conference settled on how much new money – $119 million – the state has to spend starting July 1.

 That figure is about $20 million below what Edwards was hoping would be recognized.

+He said if the school financing blueprint is over budget "it will get killed and there will be no teacher pay raise."

-Dusse's comments were aimed at easing those concerns, and came just moments before the resolution won lopsided committee approval.
+Dusse's comments were aimed at easing GOP concerns, and came just moments before the resolution won lopsided approval from the Republican-controlled committee.

 The Legislature can approve or reject BESE's request but cannot change it.